nscoville/morse-complex-verification/README.md

 Computational verification for the numerical and structural claims in:

-**"Towards the homotopy type of the complex of discrete Morse matchings of Δⁿ"** Nicholas A. Scoville
+**"The complex of discrete Morse matchings of the $n$-simplex: homotopy types and structural results** Nicholas A. Scoville

 Every $f$-vector, Euler characteristic, homology group, structural bijection,